 Ready to step up and stand out?

 There's a strong legacy of Fulbright Scholars at Simon's Rock.
-This year, Marissa and Zara join the ranks—together, of course.
+Read the story of roommates Marissa and Zara who joined the Fulbright ranks in 2015—together, of course.

 “I'm gaining a deep understanding of the changes of PBC's monetary policies [of the last] 15 years.
 This summer is a great experience for me.”-Cindy '13

 The impetus for Patricia's thesis was to create a project that continued my previous work from my concentrations in geography and ceramics and to strengthen a connection I felt between them.
 The focus of this thesis became the understanding of the fire regimes occurring within Portugal through the creation and presentation of tiles inspired by the traditional Portuguese practice of azulejo.

 Danielle wrote the script, scored the music, directed the production, and starred in her own musical for her Senior Thesis in dance and music.
 Her work, A Heart Knows When It’s Come Home, is about four individuals—a sister and brother, and a boyfriend and girlfriend—in long-distance relationships.
 The piece was largely based on her own experiences, but Danielle conducted in additional research on musicals and psychological studies on long-distance relationships.
 Her thesis was the culmination of all of her work—script, score, research, analysis, and performance.